 As of January 24, 2024, consumer class action lawsuits against us were pending in the US, Canada, and Argentina.
 The plaintiffs, who purport to represent various classes of purchasers of our products, generally claim to have been harmed by our actions and/or omissions in connection with Spectre, Meltdown, and other variants of this class of security vulnerabilities that have been identified since 2018, and assert a variety of common law and statutory claims seeking monetary damages and equitable relief.
-In the US, class action suits filed in various jurisdictions were consolidated for all pretrial proceedings in the US District Court for the District of Oregon, which entered final judgment in favor of Intel in July 2022 based on plaintiffs' failure to plead a viable claim.
+In the US, class action suits filed in various jurisdictions were consolidated for all pretrial proceedings in the US District Court for the District of Oregon, which entered final judgment in favor of Intel in July 2022 based on plaintiffs 'failure to plead a viable claim.
 Plaintiffs appealed, and in November 2023 the Ninth Circuit Court of Appeals affirmed the district court's judgment.
-In Canada, an initial status conference has not yet been scheduled in one case relating to Spectre and Meltdown pending in the Superior Court of Justice of Quebec is in effect.
-In Argentina, untel Argentina was served with, and responded to, a class action complaint relating to Spectre and Meltdown in June 2022.
+In Canada, an initial status conference has not yet been scheduled in one case relating to Spectre and Meltdown pending in the Superior Court of Justice of Ontario, and a stay of a second case pending in the Superior Court of Justice of Quebec is in effect.
+In Argentina, Intel Argentina was served with, and responded to, a class action complaint relating to Spectre and Meltdown in June 2022.
 The Argentinian court dismissed plaintiffs' claims for lack of standing in May 2023, and plaintiffs have appealed.
 In November 2023, new plaintiffs filed a consumer class action complaint in the US District Court for the Northern District of California with respect to a further vulnerability variant disclosed in August 2023 and commonly referred to as "Downfall."
 We moved to dismiss that complaint in January 2024.
-Additional lawsuits and claims may be asserted seeking monetary damages not been specified, that uncertainty exists as to the likelihood of a class or classes being certified or the ultimate size of any class or classes if certified, and there are significant factual and legal issues to be resolved, we are unable to make a reasonable estimate of the potential loss or range of losses, if any, that might arise f
+Additional lawsuits and claims may be asserted seeking monetary damages or other related relief.
+Given the procedural posture and the nature of these cases, including that the pending proceedings are in the early stages, that alleged damages have not been specified, that uncertainty exists as to the likelihood of a class or classe